meng-xu-cs/watspeed-platsec-course/lab6/guide.md

 We use the open-source [AFL++ fuzzer](https://github.com/AFLplusplus/AFLplusplus), in particular, version stable (commit hash 78b7e14) which is the most up-to-date stable release of AFL++ as the lab is developed.
 You may want to read a bit of details on the [project page](https://aflplus.plus/) about AFL++ and fuzzing in general.

-AFL++ is provisioned into the VM as a Docker image tagged as afl.
-Once in the VM, you can use the following command to run the Docker image, get an interactive shell, and explore around.

 You need to install docker using the following command:
 ```bash
 sudo snap install docker